sadokjbenyeni/Historical-On-Demand/data/v1.1.0/mongodb/readme.txt

-to retstore the sales collection use the following command mongorestore -p oM7Max5ohSoh2vu -u qh_nodejs_user --db histodataweb --collection sales ./createsalescollection/sales.bson
+to retstore the sales collection use the following command : mongorestore -p oM7Max5ohSoh2vu -u qh_nodejs_user --db histodataweb --collection sales ./createsalescollection/sales.bson

-ps : -p -u options are used for uat environment ( db with login password )
+PS : -p -u options are used for uat environment ( db with login password )